Dropping Standardized Testing for Admissions Trades Off Information and Access: Introduction

-\parbold{Background.} {The high-profile debates surrounding the use of standardized testing for admissions, social scientists and education experts have highlighted specific fairness concerns.} Test critics argue that tests exhibit racial gaps \citep{reardon2011widening} and reinforce inequality in higher education \citep{reeves2017race}. \citet{espenshade2013no} find that only 8\% of lower-income compared to 78\% of high-income students use a test preparation service.
-The testing process is expensive and time-consuming, discouraging low-income students from even applying. \cite{hyman2016act} finds that ``for every ten poor students who score college-ready on the ACT or SAT, there are an additional five poor students who would score college-ready but who take neither exam'' and so cannot apply to colleges that require it.\footnote{{After eliminating GRE requirements, UC Berkeley saw an 82\% increase in the number of under-represented minority applicants to master's programs in the 2020-2021 cycle: ``while overall graduate applications have increased 19 percent when compared to [the 2019-2020 cycle], the number of underrepresented minority (URM) doctoral applicants increased by 42 percent and URM applicants to academic master’s programs increased by 82 percent'' \citep{berkeley2021}. }} \cite{rothstein2004college}, correcting for selection biases, finds that the SAT correlates with high socioeconomic status, and that its orthogonal predictive power and thus weight given to it in an optimal predictor is low.
+\parbold{Background.} {A high-profile debate has surrounded the use of standardized testing for admissions, in which social scientists and education experts have highlighted specific fairness concerns.} Test critics argue that tests exhibit racial gaps \citep{reardon2011widening} and reinforce inequality in higher education \citep{reeves2017race}. \citet{espenshade2013no} find that only 8\% of lower-income, compared to 78\% of high-income students, use a test preparation service.
+The testing process is expensive and time-consuming; \cite{hyman2016act} finds that ``for every ten poor students who score college-ready on the ACT or SAT, there are an additional five poor students who would score college-ready but who take neither exam'' and so cannot apply to colleges that require it.\footnote{{After UC Berkeley eliminated GRE requirements, ``while overall graduate applications have increased 19 percent when compared to [the 2019-2020 cycle], the number of under-represented minority (URM) doctoral applicants increased by 42 percent and URM applicants to academic master’s programs increased by 82 percent'' \citep{berkeley2021}. }} \cite{rothstein2004college}, correcting for selection biases, finds that the SAT correlates with high socioeconomic status, and that its orthogonal predictive power and thus weight given to it in an optimal predictor is low.